rweisser/queens/README.md

 The one million board display limit is hard-coded into the prgram.

-On my 17-inch, Late 2011, Macbook Pro, running the compiled version, it took ??? to display one million solutions for n = 20.
+On my 17-inch, Late 2011, Macbook Pro, running the compiled version, it took just over 2 hours and 18 minutes to display one million solutions for n = 20.
+I was running other stuff on the computer at the time.

 Some solutions are not unique if you consider rotation, reflection, and combinations of rotation and reflection.
 This program displays